dotnet/csharpstandard/standard/variables.md

 - Neither a `ref` parameter, nor a `ref` local, nor a parameter or local of a `ref struct` type shall be captured by lambda expression or local function.
 - Neither a `ref` parameter nor a parameter of a `ref struct` type shall be an argument for an iterator method or an `async` method.
 - Neither a `ref` local, nor a local of a `ref struct` type shall be in scope at the point of a `yield return` statement or an `await` expression.
-- A `ref struct` type shall not be used as a type argument, or as an element type in a tuple type.
-- A `ref struct` type shall not be the declared type of a field, except that it may be the declared type of an instance field of another `ref struct`.
-- A `ref struct` type shall not be the element type of an array.
-- A value of a `ref struct` type shall not be boxed:
-  - There is no conversion from a `ref struct` type to the type `object` or the type `System.ValueType`.
-  - A `ref struct` type shall not be declared to implement any interface
-  - An instance method declared in `object` or in `System.ValueType` but not overridden in a `ref struct` type shall not be called with a receiver of that `ref struct` type.
-  - An instance method of a `ref struct` type shall not be captured by method conversion to a delegate type.
 - For a ref reassignment `ref e1 = ref e2`, the ref-safe-scope of `e2` must be at least as wide a scope as the *ref-safe-scope* of `e1`.
 - For a ref return statement `return ref e1`, the ref-safe-scope of `e1` must be the caller-scope.
 In other words, `e1` must be ref-safe-to-return.
-- For a method invocation if there is a `ref` or `out` argument of a `ref struct` type (including the receiver), with ref-safe-scope E1, then no argument (including the receiver) may have a narrower ref-safe-scope than E1.
-- A local function or anonymous function shall not refer to a local or parameter of `ref struct` type declared in an enclosing scope.